Combinatorial proof for the rationality of the bivariate generating series of maps in positive genus: Rationality of the generating series of cores and schemes

-The following fact will be useful in the sequel: \begin{claim} For $\l\in \mathcal{L}$, the height of its root vertex is equal to $0$. \end{claim} \begin{proof} From the definition of labeled scheme and of the labeling of corners of elements of $\mathcal{R}$, the only thing to prove is that the relative labels of the corners incident to the root vertex of $\l$ are all in $\{0,1\}$.
-Since $\l$ is well-oriented, the two edges following and preceding the root bud around its root vertex are necessarily oriented toward it, see Figure~\ref{fig:unlabScheme}\subref{subfig:schemegenus2}, which concludes the proof. \end{proof}
+The following fact will be useful in the sequel: \begin{claim} For $\l\in \mathcal{L}$, the height of its root vertex is equal to $0$. \end{claim} \begin{proof} The only thing to prove is that the relative labels of the corners incident to the root vertex of $\l$ are all in $\{0,1\}$.
+Since $\l$ is well-oriented, the two edges following and preceding the root bud around its root vertex are necessarily oriented toward it, see Figure~\ref{fig:unlabScheme}\subref{subfig:schemegenus2}. \end{proof}